Letoilenoir/Letoilenoir.github.io/_posts/2025-03-05-The-Ghost-Between.md

  * Debugger is active!
  * Debugger PIN: ***-***-***

-And pasting the address into the browser returned the app on the web:
+And pasting the address into the browser returned the app on the web:<br>
 <img class="image" src="/docs/assets/localRun.png" width = "50%">